zeevo/zeevo.io.old/content/articles/2021-10-26--what-you-are-really-buying-when-you-purchase-an-nft/index.md

 The method returned a string and we now have an off-chain place to visit: [tokenURI](https://www.lazylionsnft.com/api/7182)

-This is a NFT with it's metadata in the form of a \*\*Proprietary API.
+This is a NFT with it's Metadata in the form of a **Proprietary API**.
 Visiting this link returns us JSON:

 ```json
 {